|

 Innovative approaches to pneumatic conveying to reduce energy consumption

-Richard Ellis, VP EMEA, Schenk Process
+Richard Ellis, Vice President EMEA, Schenck Process

 - Innovative techniques to reduce power consumption with lean phase conveying